TimVosch/Aqua/Theory/Research/Sensors and measure methods/General Research.md

 | Battery powered, low power requirements. | Because no wiring is necessary Waspmote installation takes just minutes and can provide remote monitoring for years.
 | CE / FCC /IC certification and quad-band connectivity (850/900/1900/2100MHz) | Waspmote supports any cellular connection provider, and is ready for deployment in any country in the world |

 These are the technical specifications from the Libelium Smart Water system.
-It's already low powered, but we are aiming for even a lower power ussage.
+It has a low power usage, but we are aiming for even a lower power usage.

 After research, we found out that we can buy the sensors apart from the system.